Auto workers escalate strike as 8,700 workers walk out at Ford Kentucky Truck Plant in Louisville

-DETROIT (AP) — The United Auto Workers union significantly escalated its strikes against Detroit’s Three automakers Wednesday when 8,700 workers walked off their jobs at Ford’s Kentucky truck plant.
+DETROIT (AP) — The United Auto Workers union significantly escalated its strikes against Detroit Three automakers Wednesday when 8,700 workers walked off their jobs at Ford’s Kentucky truck plant.

 The surprise move about 6:30 p.m. took down the largest and most profitable Ford plant in the world.
 The sprawling factory makes pricey heavy-duty F-Series pickup trucks and large Ford and Lincoln SUVs.